azatech/checkmarkApp/README.md

-Simple iOS App with no Storyboards - with checkmarks, result is printing!
+Simple iOS App with no Storyboards - with checkmarks, result is printing in console!